 With US midterm elections on the horizon, we expect the bull market to continue as investors begin to appreciate underlying fundamentals and fears of a trade war and Eurozone breakup dissipate.

 Inflation and trade war fears are overblown and we expect the bull market to continue accelerating upward.

 Despite Q1’s pullback, we expect the bull market to continue.
 The global economy is in full expansion mode while corporate earnings growth remains strong.

 Bull markets typically have steep gains early, flatten out in the middle, and reaccelerate upward I the final third.

-Fisher Investments Australia offers a variety of Global, Non-US, and US Equity strategies for institutional investors.
+Fisher Investments Australasia offers a variety of Global, Non-US, and US Equity strategies for institutional investors.
 FIA delegates portfolio management to its parent company, Fisher Investments, a money management firm in the US founded in 1979 by investment guru Ken Fisher.
-Today, Fisher Investments and its affiliates oversee more than $121 billion* in assets for over 69,000 private clients and 175 institutional clients globally.* Founder Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
-He has also authored several New York Times bestsellers on finance and investing. (*As of 12/31/2019.
-Includes Fisher Investments and its subsidiaries.)
+Today, Fisher Investments and its affiliates oversee more than $318 billion* in assets for over 135,000 clients globally.* Founder Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
+He has also authored several New York Times bestsellers on finance and investing. (*As of 30/06/2023)

 For your reference, Fisher Investments Australasia is an investment manager located in Sydney.
 The parent company, Fisher Investments, is based in the United States, and manages assets for large institutional clients around the world.